pulp-bio/BioFoundation/README.md

 ## Citing this Work

-If you find this work useful, please cite the respective paper
+If you find this work useful, please cite the respective papers:

 ```bibtex